-Activity size Medium Delivery Consider delivering this activity prior to activity U2-1.1 recommendations Resources needed Worksheet U2-1.1a, supplies for making the sandwich or alternative food NB This activity is best done as a group or whole class as it will likely need an instructor to run effectively.
+Delivery recommendations: Consider delivering this activity prior to activity on page 25.

+Resources needed: This activity is best done as a group or whole class as it will likely need an instructor to run effectively.

 This two-part offline activity is designed to be a fun way to have things go wrong if and when instructions are not exactly right.
 Understanding that computers are super literal and require instructions that are both exacting and sequential is crucial for success in coding.
 Helping build up students' understanding of this concept will help them better problem-solve as they create programs of their own.